techguyseli/meet-center/meet-center/README.md

   </li>
   <li>
-    Open the file ./globals.js from your current position, and modify the database settings to the same ones you executed in the sql script earlier (the username, database name, password...), also modify the server_url variable to store the correct server url that will be put in the forms and links.
+  Open the file <b>./globals.js</b> from your current position, and modify the database settings to the same ones you executed in the sql script earlier (the username, database name, password...), also modify the server_url variable to store the correct <b>https</b> server url (domain or ip:port) that will be put in the forms and links.
   </li>
   <li>
-    Run the add_admin.js script to add an admin to the database.
+  Run the <b>./add_admin.js</b> script to add an admin to the database so that he can log in to the web app and add employees.

 ```bash
 node add_admin.js